FY22 Federal Funds

-- Between FY21 and FY22, dedicate $100 million to offset local revenue declines during the pandemic to ensure flexibility, stability and fiscal resiliency, as well as make near -term investments to expand and create vital city programs to Reopen, Recover and Renew our City post COVID-19.
+- In the FY22 operating budget the City has dedicated $55 million to offset local revenue declines during the pandemic to ensure flexibility, stability and fiscal resiliency, as well as make near-term investments to expand and create vital city programs to Reopen, Recover and Renew our City post COVID-19.

-- For the remaining $115 million, the administration will establish an Equitable Recovery Resources Coordinating Committee, made up of stakeholders from across City government to ensure equitable, transparent, and accountable distribution of these funds for economic and social recovery.
+For the remaining ARPA dollars, the administration has established an Equitable Recovery Coordinating Committee, made up of stakeholders from across City government to ensure equitable, transparent, and accountable distribution of these funds for economic and social recovery.